justinnaldzin/big-data-benchmarking/README.md

 ## Benchmarking Results

 The `/big-data-benchmarking/csv/` is the location where the actual benchmarking results are written to.
-Here you will also find an example benchmarking results CSV file.
+Within this folder you will also find an example benchmarking results CSV file.
 This example allows full functionality of the Bokeh server web application even without running any benchmarks.

 Here is a sample of what the CSV data looks like: